 Yes you can.
 Addresses are not listed by default but can be found using the search field.
 To save this address so you don’t need to search for it again, you can add it as a marker from the home screen by selecting the “add to markers” button, or using voiceover actions on the beacon on the home screen.

 Soundscape supports setting beacons on addresses.
-To set a beacon on your home, or any other address, select the “Set a beacon” button from the main Soundscape screen.
+To set a beacon on your home, or any other address, select the “Set audio beacon” button from the main Soundscape screen.
 You will be taken to the “Select a Location” page.
-Navigate to the search button at the top right of the screen and select it.
-A search bar will open where you can enter your address.
+Navigate to the search bar at the top of the screen, there you can enter your address.
 When you are done, select the “Search” button on the iPhone keyboard; this will perform a search and return matching addresses.
 You can browse the list of returned items and select the one that matches your search terms, or return to the search field to refine your search.
 To save this address so you don’t need to search for it again, you can add it as a marker from the home screen by selecting the “add to markers” button, or using voiceover actions on the beacon on the home screen.

 Soundscape can determine the location of your destination to within several meters, but not less.
 This is due to the practical limitation of GPS accuracy, which is affected by several factors, including satellite positions, atmospheric conditions and barriers to the signal, such as buildings and overhangs.
 When Soundscape determines that you are close to your destination, you will hear a final callout that your destination is nearby, and the beacon will turn off to allow you to use your mobility skills to complete your journey.